shahlin/notes/Tech/Tech Stack/Java/Multithreading & Concurrency.md

 2. All assignments to primitive types are safe except `long` and `double` - Read/Writes to int, short, byte, float, char, boolean are atomic
 3. All assignments to `long` and `double` using the `volatile` keyword (Note: only assignments are atomic, operations on it are not)

-## Two Common Issues in Multithreaded Applications
+## Three Common Issues in Multithreaded Applications
 ### Race Condition
 - Condition where multiple threads are accessing a shared resource
 - At least one of the thread is modifying the shared resource